 Doctors and other health care professionals agree that the best way to protect ourselves and each other is to get vaccinated.
-Case data clearly show that vaccines remain highly effective at preventing serious illness from COVID, including the highly contagious delta variant.
-If you have not yet received your COVID vaccine, the University encourages you do so as soon as possible.
-No appointment is needed to get the shot at the UTMC Outpatient Pharmacy, University Health Clinic or Main Campus Pharmacy.
+Case data clearly show that vaccines remain highly effective at preventing serious illness from COVID.
 Once you receive the COVID vaccination, please register on the COVID Vaccine Registry site at: https://utvaccinereg.utoledo.edu/.